EngineeringLast Updated Jan 20, 202611 min read

 You write native Android applications using the Java or Kotlin programming languages.
 Java was the first language used to create Android apps.
 Google introduced support for Kotlin on Android in 2017.
 Kotlin supports object-oriented and functional programming, while Java is limited to object-oriented programming.

+To develop native iOS applications, you use the Objective-C or Swift programming languages.
 Objective-C is a superset of the C programming language, and is the first language used to write software running on iOS.

 Apple introduced Swift in 2014 during their World Wide Developer Conference.
 Swift is a powerful general-purpose, high-level programming language for the Apple ecosystem.
 Apple states that Swift is 2.6 times faster than Objective-C, and the syntax is easier to learn.